DSC-NYU/datathon/README.md

 <details>
 <summary>What are the prizes?</summary>
 <br>
-Winning teams will receive Center for Data Science merch as well as networking and internship opportunities with Understood.org.
+Winning teams will receive Center for Data Science merch as well as prizes from Understood.org.
 <br>
 ----------------------------------------------------------------------------
 <br>